On this page

-"linearizable", or are part of causally consistent sessions (i.e. include afterClusterTime) wait for all writes of a transaction to be visible.
+Outside reads that are part of causally consistent sessions (those that include afterClusterTime) wait until all writes of a transaction are visible.

-Outside reads using other read concerns do not wait for all writes of a transaction to be visible but instead read the before-transaction version of the documents available.
+Outside reads using other read concerns do not wait until all writes of a transaction are visible, but instead read the before-transaction version of the documents.

 See also Production Considerations.